 Workday Inc. (WDAY:US), a maker of Web-based payroll and human resources programs, is betting it deserves a higher valuation than all other business software providers to hit the public markets in the past year.

 The company plans to raise as much as $591.5 million in its initial public offering today.
 The middle of the $24 to $26 price range values Workday at $4 billion, about 20 times sales in the past four quarters.
 That’s a richer valuation than any of the 13 U.S. business software companies to go public since late 2011 had at their IPO, according to data compiled by Bloomberg.

 The higher valuation reflects confidence in Workday’s ability to grow by targeting large corporations -- recent wins include Google Inc. (GOOG:US) and Hewlett-Packard Co.
 (HPQ:US) -- putting it in direct competition with Oracle Corp.
 (ORCL:US) Before founding Workday in 2005, co-Chief Executive Officers Dave Duffield and Aneel Bhusri were top executives at PeopleSoft, the HR software company Oracle bought that same year in a hostile takeover.

 “The revenue momentum, the bookings momentum -- there’s no doubt in a lot of peoples’ minds that this is a market-leading company,” said Kevin Spain, a general partner at Emergence Capital Partners in San Mateo, California, which invests in Web- software businesses.
 “That obviously drives a premium.”

-Workday’s revenue (WDAY) in the second quarter doubled to $62.7 million.
+Workday’s revenue (WDAY:US) in the second quarter doubled to $62.7 million.
 The company spent 85 percent of that on research, development, sales and marketing, leading to wider net loss of $26.9 million from a $20.5 million loss a year earlier.